reflectoring/reflectoring.github.io/content/blog/2022/2022-09-01-schedule-cron-job-in-node.md

 ```

 ### 4. Deleting / Refreshing a Log File
 Consider a scenario where we are working with a large application that records the status of all activity in the log file.
-The log status file would eventually grow large and out of date.
-You can routinely delete the log file from the server.
+The log status file would eventually grow large and out of date. we can routinely delete the log file from the server.
 For instance, we could routinely delete the log status file using a job scheduler on the 25th of every month.

-In this example, you will be deleting the log status file that was previously created:
+In this example, we will be deleting the log status file that was previously created:
 ```javascript
 const express = require("express");
 const cron = require("node-cron");